ChaseHamby/almost-amazon2/README.md

 ## Screenshots
 <img width="1066" alt="screen shot 2018-10-01 at 6 29 08 pm" src="https://user-images.githubusercontent.com/16019344/46323422-ce8d8880-c5b3-11e8-85cc-b766a205ddb8.png">

+## Details

+- As a user, I should be able to see the book on the page.
+When I click on the Add to Cart button, the book should be added to a small cart image off to the right of the book.

 ## How to run this project
 * Use npm to install http-server in your terminal:
 ```sh